-Next, we present the CST results to corroborate the QMC results and to provide insight in the decay mechanism at the $K$-point.
+Next, we present the \gls{cst} results to corroborate the QMC results and to provide insight in the decay mechanism at the $K$-point.
 As already mentioned, we observe divergent flows with the \gls{qpc} generator, which is consistent with the observation of a vanishing single-particle weight since energetically overlapping magnon subspaces cannot be untangled.
 To extract the single-particle dispersion we resort to the different approaches discussed in \cref{sssec:convergence}.
 All results are obtained using periodic boundary conditions and a linear system size of $L=18$.

 First, we analyze the effective Hamiltonian obtained with the $0n$ generator.
 Both dispersions, be it the bare dispersion $\omega_{0n}$ or the one from the re-diagonalization of the one-three magnon subspace $\tilde{\omega}_{0n}$, show marginal renormalization in the sense that the obtained dispersions display no fundamental discernible differences compared to the mean-field spin-wave theory (mfSWT) dispersion of the initial Hamiltonian before the flow, see \cref{fig:qmc_se_cst_disp}b.
 Consequently, we do not observe any change in the position of the local minimum from $M$ to $K$ as found by QMC and SE, also displayed in \cref{fig:qmc_se_cst_disp}b.